 Much earlier in the morning than he planned, Zach woke up.
 Realizing what happened, and still being tired, he tried to get back to sleep but only wasted half an hour laying there.
 Giving up, Zach allowed more time for his morning routine, certain no one else was awake, before heading into the berth lounge to cook breakfast.
 Despite the extra time, there was no one in the lounge when he stepped out of his quarters.
 As Zach cooked, Mikah eventually came into the lounge, saw the ham and cheese omelets he was cooking, and complimented Zach on finally getting back to work.
 Next out, Aiden checked his high passage auction to see it was still hovering near Cr 7,500.
 While at the terminal, Aiden checked Brian's auctions and saw some very respectable bids.
 Of the 50 to 60 auctions, Brian had some with bids over Cr 1,000!

 Aiden then grabbed an omelet to eat.
 Aali and Emkir emerged while Aiden was checking auctions, and ate as they prepared for their day.
 As Ms. Vik grabbed breakfast, she asked about the news overnight?
 Turning on the news, they eventually saw that coverage of the shooting now included a picture of the shooter.
 The coverage focused on reassuring the public, announcing the shooter was both killed and alone.
 This gave the crew a start.
-As they watched, they eventually saw the "second man" shown as part of a non-related news story.
-This man was said to be someone port authorities wanted to speak to, though the two stories were not linked.
+Watching more, they eventually saw the "second man" shown as part of a non-related news story.
+He was said to be someone port authorities wanted to speak to, though the two stories were not linked.
 None of the crew believed the man would think he was safe when he saw the separate announcements.

 More disturbing, this told the crew that the ever-present security camera grid had not led the authorities to the wounded man.
 While the crew each understood the technology at varying levels, they all knew this meant this guy had a method of avoiding the station's security grid!
 Not just the cameras, but the entire system.
 Ms. Vik's only comment was, "Well, Fuck!"
 By 9am, those awake were done with food, and Mikah decided to hop on a terminal and dig into the various news sites, looking for anything that would suggest a target or hazard.
 Zach finished cleaning up and then dug into his emails.
 As he started working, Aiden checked in with Zach for more navigation exercises before working on the ones he hadn't finished.
 Emkir and Aali went back to working on the pile of datapads.